 One 5.0 hours workshop every two weeks on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 Six 7.5 hours placement - off site per study period on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.

 Unscheduled Online Class

-One 2.0 hours unscheduled online class per week on any day including weekend from week 08 to week 21 and delivered via online.
+One 2.0 hours unscheduled online class per week on any day including weekend during the day from week 10 to week 22 and delivered via online.

 "Students to undertake readings or watch videos."